Breast Implant Revision Surgery: Considerations

 They work co-operatively and collaboratively as a Team for very highly complex cases.
 If you have a very complex Revisional Surgery need, you can seek the Team’s opinion in a Group Consultation, usually on a Friday morning, by special arrangement.

-Plastic Surgery & Aesthetic Procedure Finance and Payment Plans
+Payment methods Your Plastic Surgery & Aesthetic Procedure

 Specialist Surgery and Revisional Breast Surgery can be costly.
-Some revision patients need help with financing to be able to resolve their implant concerns or to enable them to have a Revisional procedure.
+Some revision patients need help with payment methods to be able to resolve their implant concerns or to enable them to have a Revisional procedure.

-We also suggest that if you’re looking into financing, you send an enquiry and ask for the links to financing options.
+We also suggest that if you’re looking into options for payment methods your surgery, you send an enquiry and ask for the links to payment methods.

 How to Book your Initial Consultation